pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 ### List Power Automate Flow runs for a flow created by another user

-Before the `flow run list` command only returned runs for Flows that were create by the logged in user.
+Before the `flow run list` command only returned runs for Flows that were created by the logged in user.

 In this release, we've extended the command to support returning runs for Flows created by other users with an `--asAdmin` option.